kessibi/libretime-docker/README.md

 Once set up, run `docker-compose up`.
 Visiting http://localhost / your server ip / the domain you're using will now render the basic libretime page.
-Follow the instructions for installation and when libretime will ask you to perform some `sudo service` actions.
-Inside the container, instead of running `sudo service x start`, run `./libre_start.sh`, it will restart every service needed by libretime.
+Follow the instructions for installation.
+At some point, libretime will tell you to run `sudo service` commands, simply run:

+`docker exec libretime sh /libre_start.sh` and it's done.

 __An example install is shown here:__ https://github.com/kessibi/libretime-docker/wiki/Sample-installation